Goldie Hawn Opens Up About Sexual Harassment In Hollywood

 Goldie Hawn is the stuff of Hollywood legend.
-She won an Oscar in 1969 and has been a business favorite for over five decades — long enough to have experienced both the horrors and the delights of life in the limelight.
+She won an Oscar in 1969 and has been a business favourite for over five decades — long enough to have experienced both the horrors and the delights of life in the limelight.
 The veteran actress recently opened up to People about a horror early in her career: her experience with the notorious "casting couch."
-The phrase refers to unsavory power dynamics that see the exchange of sexual favors for landing a role.
+The phrase refers to unsavoury power dynamics that see the exchange of sexual favours for landing a role.
 For Hawn this is more than just a fable.
-Early in Hawn's career, Lil Abner cartoonist Al Capp masqueraded as a casting director in an effort to gain sexual favors.
+Early in Hawn's career, Lil Abner cartoonist Al Capp masqueraded as a casting director in an effort to gain sexual favours.

 Advertisement